Buddy Miles: 1990s: Tours and remembering Hendrix

 While residing in Chicago in 1990, Miles, along with guitarists Kevon Smith and Joe Thomas, formed MST.
-They recorded Hell and Back in 1994, and toured the U.S. and Europe until 1997.
-They were also featured in the DVD, Tribute to Jimi Hendrix – CAS (1997), directed by Patrick Savey.
+They recorded Hell and Back in 1994, and toured the US and Europe until 1997.
+They were also featured in the DVD, Tribute to Jimi Hendrix – CAS (1997)..

-In 1992, Miles worked with bassist Bootsy Collins and guitarist Steve Salas under the supergroup moniker Hardware, which released one album produced by Bill Laswell called "Third Eye Open."
+In 1992, Miles worked with bassist Bootsy Collins and guitarist Steve Salas under the supergroup moniker Hardware, which released one album called Third Eye Open.

+In 1993, Miles, Billy Cox, and Riki Hendrix appeared on stage to play at a tribute event for Jimi Hendrix.

-From 1994 to 2007, Buddy Miles formulated his new version of the Buddy Miles Express in the New York City area, with Charlie Torres on bass guitar and vocals, Rod Kohn on guitar and vocals, the then-longest-standing Buddy Miles Express member and band leader Mark "Muggie Doo" Leach on Hammond B3, background vocals, and keyboards, and Kenn Moutenot on drums and vocals and handling management.
-They toured nearly nonstop in the United States and overseas, with nearly one thousand concerts and festivals to their credit.
+From 1994 to 2007, Miles formulated his new version of the Buddy Miles Express in the New York City area, with Charlie Torres on bass guitar and vocals, Rod Kohn on guitar and vocals, Mark "Muggie Doo" Leach on Hammond B3, background vocals, and keyboards, and Kenn Moutenot on drums and vocals and handling management.
+They toured nearly nonstop in the United States and overseas, with nearly 1000 concerts and festivals to their credit.